-First Class Honours Grade 1: 70% overall Second Class Honours Grade 1: 60% overall Second Class Honours Grade 2: 50% overall overall
+First Class Honours Grade 1: 70% overall

+Second Class Honours Grade 1: 60% overall

+Second Class Honours Grade 2: 50% overall

-Pass: 40%
+Pass: 40% overall

 In the main, subjects will be assessed by examination and course work.
 Some subjects may be assessed by course work only.